Daniel Gadegaard: Esbjerg fB

 In search of more playing time, it was confirmed on 29 August 2022, that Gadegaard moved to the recently relegated Danish 2nd Division club Esbjerg fB on a deal until June 2025.
 On 11 September 2022, he made his debut in a match against HIK.
 Gadegaard also played in the next two games before suffering an injury and sitting on the bench for the rest of the season.

 In the 2023–24 season, Gadegaard made seven appearances—two in the Danish Cup and five in the league, featuring in the final five games of the season.
 He was part of the squad that secured promotion to the Danish 1st Division.
 Following his strong performances at the end of the season, Gadegaard began the 2024–25 season as Esbjerg's first-choice goalkeeper in the Danish 1st Division and was also assigned the number 1 shirt.

+Jerv (loan)

+On 31 March 2026, Gadegaard joined Norwegian Second Division club Jerv on loan until the end of the year.
+Esbjerg sporting director Sebastian Brydegaard explained that Gadegaard's position at the club had changed, moving from first-choice goalkeeper to a period without sufficient playing time, and described the loan as "a good solution".
+Jerv manager Arne Sandstø described him as "an exciting option" who would bring competition for the first-choice position, while Gadegaard said the move represented "a fantastic opportunity".